chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ### Throwing Errors in Iterators

-It's possible to pass not just data into iterators but also error conditions.
-Iterators can choose to implement a `throw()` method that instructs the iterator to throw an error when it resumes.
-This is an important capability for asynchronous programming, but also for flexibility inside generators, where you want to be able to mimic both return values and thrown errors (the two ways of exiting a function).
+It's possible to pass not just data into iterators but also error conditions. <u>Iterators can choose to implement a `throw()` method that instructs the iterator to throw an error when it resumes.</u> This is an important capability for asynchronous programming, but also for flexibility inside generators, where you want to be able to mimic both return values and thrown errors (the two ways of exiting a function).
 You can pass an error object to `throw()` that should be thrown when the iterator continues processing.
 For example:

 ```js
 function *createIterator() {